Dubious Quality

 Friday Links!

-Leading off this week, a remarkable story: Friendly family man’s deathbed confession reveals his role in massive 1969 bank robbery.A Sad Moment
+Leading off this week, a remarkable story: Friendly family man’s deathbed confession reveals his role in massive 1969 bank robbery

 My neighbors who live in the Wizard's Tower next door had a guest on Easter.